Charles E W Bean, Diaries, AWM38 3DRL 606/48/1 - June - July 1916 - Part 2

 Hamel not fallen yet as far as I know.

-further than we ever intended to go
+further than we ever intended to go.

 marked success.
-The advance has been very
+The advance has bn very

-uniform & the No. of prisoners exceeds
+uniform & the no. of prisoners exceeds 3000.

-They are employing^ their Colonial & 20th Corps
+They are employing ^their Colonial & 20th Corps -

-Fighting is still going on at Gommecourt
+Fighting is still going on at Gommecourt.

-We are pinching it
+We are pinching it.

-We have Mametz
+We have Maimetz

-The villages have hard fighting
+The villages have put on c/attacking hard fighting.

 6 18